blakemoya/copre/README.md

 A set of tools for Bayesian nonparametric density estimation using Martingale posterior distributions and including the **Cop**ula **Re**sampling (CopRe) algorithm.
-Also included are a Gibbs sampler for the marginal **M**ixture of **D**irichlet **P**rocess (MDP) model and an extension to include full uncertainty quantification via a new Polya completion algorithm for the MDP.
-The CopRe and Polya samplers generate random nonparametric distributions as output, leading to complete nonparametric inference on posterior summaries.
-Routines for calculating arbitrary functionals from the sampled distributions are included as well as an important algorithm for finding the number and location of modes, which can then be used to estimate the clusters in the data using, for example, k-means.
+Also included are a Gibbs sampler for the marginal Gibbs-type mixture model and an extension to include full uncertainty quantification via a predictive **Seq**uence **Re**sampling (SeqRe) algorithm.
+The CopRe and SeqRe samplers generate random nonparametric distributions as output, leading to complete nonparametric inference on posterior summaries.
+Routines for calculating arbitrary functionals from the sampled distributions are included as well as an important algorithm for finding the number and location of modes, which can then be used to estimate the clusters in the data.

 ## Installation

-You can install the development version of CopRe from [GitHub](https://github.com/blakemoya/copre) with:
+You can install the latest stable development version of CopRe from [GitHub](https://github.com/blakemoya/copre) with:

 ``` r